You’re reading about it, so clearly you’re interested in property investing.

 Firstly educate yourself and increase your knowledge bank, but be careful who you learn from.

-Read books and blogs, and talk to friends and colleagues who’ve successfully invested.
+Read books and blogs, listen to Podcasts like the Michael Yardney Podcast and talk to friends and colleagues who’ve successfully invested.

 Start to fill your head with other people’s knowledge and gain some confidence in how property investment works.